aurelienmichaud/ocaml-ford-fulkerson/README.md

 # ocaml-ford-fulkerson

- - fordfulk: automated bash script to make, run ftest bytecode executable AND export the graphs into svg format
+ - fordfulk: automated bash script to make, run ftest bytecode executable (solve the flow network problem) AND export the flow network graphs into svg format
+ - bipartite: automated bash script to make, run ftest bytecode executable (solve the bipartite problem) AND export the bipartite graphs into svg format

 ## src Directory